Hey ladies! Want to know the best (and cheapest) mode of transportation to take on the world?

 Your feet!
-If you’re ready to clock up some serious miles on your feet, we think you’ll love the Brooks Women’s Adrenaline GTS 19 sneakers.
+If you’re ready to clock up some serious miles on your feet, we think you’ll love our list of walking shoes for women.
+At the top of the list is the Brooks Women’s Adrenaline GTS 19 sneakers.
 We also have nine other winners to keep your feet happy and moving all day.
 These shoes were made for walkin’!

 Don’t let anyone tell you that running is better than walking, because it’s really a situation of apples and oranges.
 While you burn more calories per minute running, you actually spend less time being active than someone walking the same distance.
 Walking is an amazing way to stay healthy and fit without having to schedule in a specific workout.